kankatikarthik/Blinkit-Sales-Analysis-Dashboard-with-Power-BI/README.md

 Technical Highlights :

 Power Query: Used for data cleaning and transformation.

-Data Modeling: Established relationships between columns and created calculated fields (e.g., Sales per Item).
+Data Modeling: Established relationships between columns and created calculated fields.

 DAX Functions: Utilized for calculated columns and measures like total sales and average ratings.

 Visualization Types: Line charts, bar charts, donut charts, and KPIs.

 Filters and Slicers: Enabled dynamic interaction for detailed insights.

 Key Features :